liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-liferay-ui-standards/01-updating-the-end-user-app/02-clay-ui-updates/01-updating-the-main-view.markdown

             showWhenSingleIcon="<%= true %>"
         >

-2. To follow the Lexicon guidelines, the Action menu should only display an icon if it is one action.
+2. To follow the Clay guidelines, the Action menu should only display an icon if it is one action.
 In this case, the Actions menu contains a few different actions, therefore the icons should be removed.
 Remove the `image` attribute from the edit icon so that it matches the configuration shown below: